Dedekind \eta-function and quantum groups: Introduction

-After giving recollections on quantum groups and quantum Weyl groups in Section \ref{s2} and \ref{s3}, we explain the relation between quantum Weyl groups and $R$-matrices in Section \ref{s4}.
-Section \ref{s5} is devoted to computing the action of the centre of the Artin braid group on the irreducible representations of Lie algebra $\g$.
-This will lead to the main theorem in Section \ref{s6}.
+In Section \ref{s2} and \ref{s3} the basic definitions and properties of Lie algebras and quantum groups are recalled.
+Section \ref{s5} is devoted to computing the action of a Coxeter element in the Artin braid group on the irreducible representations of the quantum group $U_q(\g)$, which leads to the main theorem in Section \ref{s6}.